epfl-ada/ada-2023-project-adacalypse/README.md

 📁 *code* contains our main python notebook **P3_notebook.ipynb** as well as python code files with auxiliary or reusable logic.

 📁 *data* contains primary data sources as well as intermediate results.
+More details about each file's usage can be read in the folder's README.md.
+The motivation for each source can be read below.

 ## Modern Times: Rise of Technology in Cinema